swilliams11/apigee-edgemicro-k8s-demo/README.md

 6. Copy your Edge Microgateway config file (`org-env-config.yaml`) file to this directory.

 ## Create a new Google Cloud Build configuration
 The configuration for Google Cloud Build is shown below.
-Make sure to update the `included files filter` to your Apigee Edgemicro Gateway configuration file; change `org-env-config.yaml` to your Apigee Edge organization and environment.
+Make sure to update the `included files filter` to your Apigee Edge Microgateway configuration file. **Be sure to change `org-env-config.yaml` to your Apigee Edge organization and environment.**

 ![Build Configuration](images/gcp-cloud-build-config.png)

 ## Secret.yaml
 If you followed the instructions in "[creating a Kubernetes cluster](https://github.com/apigee-internal/microgateway/tree/master/kubernetes)", then you already created the `mgwsecret` in your K8S cluster.
-The Microgateway will use this secret object to pull the Apigee organization name, environment, microgateway key & secret, and the Edge Microgateway configuration file.
-The GCP Build will use this `secret.yaml` file to update the existing secret object in the Kubernetes cluster.
+The Microgateway will use this secret object to pull the Apigee organization name, environment, microgateway key & secret, and the Edge Microgateway configuration file when the pod starts the container.
+These values will be available to the Microgateway via environment variables.
+The GCP Build uses this `secret.yaml` file to update the existing secret object in the Kubernetes cluster.

 ## cloudbuild.yaml
 The `cloudbuild.yaml` file contains three steps.
-1. executes `update-secret-yaml.sh`, which updates the secret.yaml file with the changes in the Edgemicro config file and creates a new file secret.yaml file.
+1. Execute `update-secret-yaml.sh`, which updates the secret.yaml file with the changes in the Edgemicro config file and creates a new secret.yaml file.
-2. apply the updated secret.yaml file (push the changes to the k8s cluster). **This does not update the existing Microgateway pods.**
+2. Apply the updated secret.yaml file (push the changes to the k8s cluster). **This does not update the existing Microgateway pods.**
-3. delete the existing microgateway pods, because they will not pick up the changes from the updated secrets object and the deployment will automatically create new pods which will have the updated configuration.
+3. Delete the existing microgateway pods, because they will not pick up the changes from the updated secrets object.
+The deployment will automatically create new pods which will have the updated configuration.

 ## Update the microgateway.sh file
-Add the following to the microgateway.sh file.
+Add the following to the `microgateway.sh` file.
 * Apigee org
 * Apigee env
 * Microgateway key